 As her genuinely charming mother welcomes her back and helps her navigate her new life, Sonny is also forced to face her grief and her fear and disdain for the snow head-on.

-Covering the small town’s Winter events, she starts to form newer, better memories of the snow, and has a second chance at life and love.
-Filled with snow-related metaphors, this is one Wintery book fans of thoughtful modern women’s fiction will not want to miss.
+Covering the small town’s winter events, she starts to form newer, better memories of the snow, and has a second chance at life and love.
+Filled with snow-related metaphors, this is one of the best winter books for fans of thoughtful modern women’s fiction will not want to miss.

 The Snow Child by Eowyn Ivey